johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--building--> `height` _number_

 The `height` field contains the height of a building or building part in meters (rounded to the nearest integer).
-In many cases this value is derived from the `building:levels` tag on OpenStreetMap - we estimate 3 meters per level if no exact height is specified.
+Often this value is derived from the `building:levels` tag on OpenStreetMap - we estimate 3 meters per level if no exact height is specified.
 This value may be _null_ where `extrude` is `false`.

 #### <!--building--> `min_height` _number_